openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 [Jubilinux](http://www.robinkirkman.com/jubilinux/) "is an update to the stock ubilinux edison distribution to make it more useful as a server, most significantly by upgrading from wheezy to jessie."
 That means we can skip many of the time-consuming upgrade steps below that are required when starting from ubilinux.

   - Download [jubilinux.zip](http://www.robinkirkman.com/jubilinux/jubilinux.zip)
-  - In download folder, right-click on file and extract (or use `unzip jubilinux.zip` from the command line)
+  - In download folder, right-click on file and extract (or use `unzip jubilinux.zip` from the command line) You will access this directory from a command promt in the next step.
+It is a good idea to create the Jubilinux in your root directory to make this easier to access.
   - Open a terminal window and navigate to the extracted folder: `cd jubilinux`.
+If using Windows OS use the command prompt (cmd).
 This is your "flash window", keep it open for later.

   For Windows OS: